 You can find out if your employer has workers’ compensation insurance by visiting the State Board of Workers’ Compensation’s website and clicking on “How do I verify an employer’s workers’ compensation insurance coverage?” on the front page.
 From there, you can conduct a search for Employer Insurance Coverage.

 If you have trouble identifying your employer’s insurer, you can call a workers’ compensation lawyer for assistance.
-Feel free to call Bader Law Firm, LLC for help: 678-562-5595.
+Feel free to call Bader Scott Injury Lawyers for help: 678-562-5595.
 Also, note that employers tend to change insurers from time to time; we can help identify who the current insurer is so you can file your claim accordingly.

 If you find that your employer doesn’t have coverage, there still may be other ways to recover workers’ compensation benefits.